 - Measure the results and refine – give them what they want

 - Audit your data – jettison the junk

 - Use animated images and engaging functionality to stand out from the crowd in the inbox

 - Use your data to serve up relevant content to different segments

-- Use marketing automation and trigger based journeys to connect with your customers
+- Use digital marketing automation and trigger based journeys to connect with your customers

 - Download useful stuff from jarrang.com/downloads